EyramSeneadza/Path/README.md

 ### Grunt.js

-Path relays heavily on [Grunt](http://gruntjs.com/) to automate tasks.
+Path relies heavily on [Grunt](http://gruntjs.com/) to automate tasks.
 If you haven't used Grunt before, check out their [get started guide](http://gruntjs.com/getting-started), or [Chris Coyier's article on Grunt](http://24ways.org/2013/grunt-is-not-weird-and-hard/).

 Path contains the following Grunt plugins: